untuned/RuneAudio/USB_DAC_reloader/README.md

 - Save all settings of MPD configuration page
 - Reload saved settings
 - The DAC will be ready without reboot

+(This addon is a part of [RuneUI GPIO](https://github.com/rern/RuneUI_GPIO) addon which turns on/off audio equipments in sequence and reloads DAC configuration automatically.)